 - Reinvest proceeds into newly identified opportunities.

-6. Exit Strategy and Profit Realization: Wine funds typically operate within a pre-defined investment horizon (e.g., 5–10 years).
-At the end of the term, wines are sold through various channels, including private sales, auctions, and secondary markets.
-Profits from these sales are distributed among investors after deducting management and performance fees.
+Exit Strategy and Profit Realization.
+Wine funds operate within a pre-defined investment horizon, generally running from 5 to 10 years.
+At the end of that term, wines are sold through private sales, auctions, and secondary markets.
+Profits are then distributed among investors after management and performance fees are deducted.

 - Capital Appreciation: Wines become rarer as they are consumed, increasing their market value over time.